HypothesisWorks/hypothesis/guides/documentation.rst

   core team after extensive discussion.
 - ``RELEASE_TYPE: minor`` is for anything that adds to the public (ie documented) API, changes an argument signature, or adds a new deprecation or health check.
-  Minor (or patch) releases **may not** cause errors in any code that runs without errors on an earlier version.
+  Minor (or patch) releases **must not** cause errors in any code that runs without errors on an earlier version of Hypothesis, using only the public API.
+  Silent errors *may* be converted to noisy errors, but generally we prefer to issue a deprecation warning and use the new behaviour if possible.
+  This stability policy only applies to use of Hypothesis itself, not the results of user-written tests that use Hypothesis.
 - ``RELEASE_TYPE: patch`` is for changes that are not visible in the public interface, from improving a docstring to backwards-compatible improvements in shrinking behaviour.